 See the joint press release issued by the SEC and other federal Agencies announcing the publication of the Joint Standards.

 The Joint Standards envision that regulated entities will conduct voluntary self-assessments of their diversity policies and practices and provide information pertaining to their self-assessments to the OMWI Director of their primary federal financial regulator.
 SEC-regulated entities may use the form called the “Diversity Assessment Report for Entities Regulated by the SEC” to help guide their self-assessments.
-In addition, they may share information pertaining to their self-assessments by completing the Diversity Assessment Report online when invited to do so by OMWI.
-For additional information about the Joint Standards, please see the Frequently Asked Questions.
+In addition, they may share information pertaining to their self-assessments by completing and submitting the Diversity Assessment Report when invited to do so by OMWI.